 As of March 2021, the company recorded + 102% growth vs Q3 2020 in global active Customers of 505k, 50% of which is now from the UK.

 UK merchants offering Openpay include House, JD Sport, Murdoch Barbers and Perricone and the expansion continues with Monsoon and Accessorize brands as recent wins.

-Openpay is committed to offer a great product to Magento merchants.
-As such, their UK team approached us to make sure their Magento 2 extension follows high quality coding standards and supports OneStepCheckout.
+Openpay is committed to offering a great product to Magento merchants.
+As such, their UK team approached us to make sure their Magento 2 extension follows high-quality coding standards and supports OneStepCheckout.
 Find out more about how Openpay can boost your Magento’s eCommerce metrics (conversion rate, ATV, repeat purchases).

 Klarna totally owns the fashion vertical through partnerships with ASOS, H&M, Boohoo, Missguided, Superdry, even High Street TV!